groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/indexing/delete-indexed-paths.md

 productName: GroupDocs.Search for .NET
 hideChildren: False
 ---
 GroupDocs.Search supports the ability to remove indexed files and folders from an index.
 Only files or folders that were explicitly added to the index can be deleted.
 It is not possible to remove a file or folder from the index that is a child of the indexed folder.
-To delete files and folders inside indexed paths, use the document filter (see [Delete indexed paths]({{< ref "search/net/developer-guide/advanced-usage/indexing/delete-indexed-paths.md" >}})).
+To delete files and folders inside indexed paths, use the document filter (see [Document filtering during indexing]({{< ref "search/net/developer-guide/advanced-usage/indexing/document-filtering-during-indexing.md" >}})).
 To get a list of indexed paths, use the [GetIndexedPaths](https://apireference.groupdocs.com/net/search/groupdocs.search/index/methods/getindexedpaths) method of the [Index](https://apireference.groupdocs.com/net/search/groupdocs.search/index) class.

 The following example shows how to remove indexed paths from an index.